• PEAK DISTRICT WALKS

 September 14, 2021 CIRCULAR WALKS, LAKE DISTRICT WALKS, MEDIUM WALKS 4-9 MILES

-Last weekend I packed us all up for a trip to the Lake District with the goal of the Old Man of Coniston circular hike.
-This isn’t pestering the elderly – the Old Man of Coniston is the 12th highest peak in England!
-If you want to climb Coniston Old Man, here are some tips for hiking with kids and our Old Man of Coniston route.
+Last weekend I packed us all up for a trip to the Lake District with the goal of the Old Man of Coniston circular walk.
+The Old Man of Coniston is the 12th highest peak in England and well worth a climb.
+This 6.5 mile walk also includes Brim Fell and Low Water, as well as the abandoned mines on the Old Man.

 As the name suggests the Old Man is situated to the north-east of Coniston Water and is 803m above sea level.
 This was the highest peak we had climbed and a few days of research beforehand had prewarned us about the steep incline.
 Obviously we didn’t tell Hols how steep it was – ignorance is bliss when you’re 9 and it comes to climbing mountains!